ImZaharias/ImZaharias/README.md

 # Hey there!
 I'm Zacharias 👋

-🚀 Aspiring Salesforce Developer | 🎓 MSc Informatics Student @ UNIPI
+🚀 Aspiring Salesforce Developer

 ---

 ## 🌱 A Bit About Me

-- Always curious and hungry to learn new things — especially in the Salesforce world
+- Always looking to grow and level up — especially when it comes to learning and building in tech
 - Currently diving deep into my **MSc in Informatics** at the University of Piraeus
 - Completed the **Coding Factory**, a 6-month software development bootcamp by AUEB
-- Spent 7 years in the **Special Forces** — now channeling that focus into tech
+- Spent 7 years in the **Special Forces** — now using that discipline to break into tech
-- Worked in **Data Entry** — and now making the leap into software development
+- Worked in **Data Entry Agent** — and now making the leap into software development
-- Love building, solving problems, and pushing myself every day
+- I enjoy building things, solving problems, and getting better every day

 ---